AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxProcessingArch.rst

 The OFX architecture is meant to support all of them.
 Assuming a plugin supports the most general architecture, it will trivially run on hosts with simpler architectures.
-However, if a plugin does not support tiled, or arbitarily positioned images, they may not run cleanly on hosts that expect them to do so.
+However, if a plugin does not support tiled, or arbitrarily positioned images, they may not run cleanly on hosts that expect them to do so.

 To this end, two properties are provided that flag the capabilities of a